Replacing a Door and Keeping the Frame | Brennan DFW

 Similar also to replacing a door without replacing the frame, the real question is should you replace the frame and not the door itself?
 Again, the answer depends on several factors.
 The first step is to inspect both the frame and the door thoroughly.
 In most cases, both are the same or similar in age, so if the frame is worn, likely the door slab has also suffered some wear and tear.

-Much like front entry doors, you can also replace your patio doors and keep the frame, if it's still in good condition.
+Much like front entry doors, you can also replace your patio doors and keep the frame, if it’s still in good condition.
 The replacement process is a similar process and can be done with both hinged and sliding patio doors.
+The exterior door frame is crucial for securing patio doors, ensuring energy efficiency and security.
 In the case of the patio glass breaking, you can just get the glass panel replaced.

 Signs your door frame needs to be replaced